nikolayhg/notes/mindtools.md

 * How can you achieve your 10 year plan in the next 6 months?
 * How can I achieve my goal 10x faster?
 * What if you only had 6 months left to live?
+* If you could automate everything, what wouldn't you automate?

 ## Interpersonal